This Scholarship is worth up to £3,500, with one or more awards being available.

 All four were in their early 20's and were students at the University of Edinburgh where they had first met and become close friends.

-Applicants are asked to email a letter (one page A4) to the Scholarships and Financial Support Manager stating how their area of study will meet the above terms of this Fund.
+Applicants are asked to email a letter (one page A4) to Scholarships and Financial Services stating how their area of study will meet the above terms of this Fund.

 Applicants should also explain why they think they are a particularly suitable candidate for a scholarship together with details of any other funding which they have received for their period of study.

-All applicants will be informed of the outcome by June 2016.
+All applicants will be notified of the outcome by the end of June 2017.